AmruthGudigar111/React-Task-Manager/README.md

-# 📝 React Task Manager with Theme Toggle and Custom Branding
+# 📝 React Task Manager

 A modern and lightweight task management web app built using **React** and styled with **Bootstrap 5**.
 The app lets users create, track, and manage daily tasks.
 It features a **light/dark mode toggle**, supports task completion toggling and deletion, and saves everything locally in the browser.